 The Executive Committee elections will take place at the Symposium.
 Open positions are listed below; the commitment involves attending monthly meetings and special events.
 Please use the Executive Committee nomination form 2019 to nominate an Executive member.

-Executive Committee Chair (1 position) for the full position description and responsibilities, please click here.
+Sponsorship Chair (1 position) full position descriptions and details available here.

 Advisor (2 open positions) will serve two years with a third-year option and will: